BenHaeck/Love-2d-helperFuncs/README.md

 # Love-2d-helperFuncs

 ---
-A bunch of helpful functions for lua and love2d game development.
+A bunch of helpful functions for lua and love2d game development, or just lua programming in general.

 Feel free to edit it as much as you want.